suman-kr/redesigned-happiness/README.md

-# Task management and Notes wrriting App
+# Task management and Notes writing App
 ## Built on React
 * To install and start the app.